 Drugs have long been used to improve health and extend lives.
-The practice of drug delivery has changed dramatically in the past few decades and further changes are anticipated in the near future.
-Biomedical engineers have contributed substantially to our understanding of the physiological barriers to efficient drug delivery, such as transport in the circulatory system and drug movement through cells and tissues; they have also contributed to the development of a number of new modes of drug delivery that have entered clinical practice.
+The practice of drug delivery has changed dramatically in the past few decades and even greater changes are anticipated in the near future.
+Biomedical engineers have contributed substantially to our understanding of the physiological barriers to efficient drug delivery, such as transport in the circulatory system and drug movement through cells and tissues; they have also contributed to the development of several new modes of drug delivery that have entered clinical practice.

-Yet, with all of this progress, many drugs, even those discovered using the most advanced molecular biology strategies, have unacceptable side effects due to the drug interacting with parts of the body that are not the target of the drug.
+Yet, with all of this progress, many drugs, even those discovered using the most advanced molecular biology strategies, have unacceptable side effects due to the drug interacting with parts of the body that are not the target of the it.
 Side effects limit our ability to design optimal medications for many diseases such as cancer, neurodegenerative diseases, and infectious diseases.

-Drug delivery systems control the release rate and the location in the body where a drug is released.
+Drug delivery systems control the rate at which a drug is released and the location in the body where it is released.
 Some systems can control both.